compilit/compilit-spring-mediator/README.md

 In the org.solidcoding.mediator.api package you'll find all interfaces which you can use to write your own Commands, Queries, Events and their respective handlers.

+All components which a user of the API can to interact with:

+- Command: a writing operation which is handled by a single handler.
+It provides a return value option to return an Id of a created entity for example.
+Or you could return a "Result".
+This return value should never be filled by a reading operation.
+- CommandHandler: the handler for a specific Command.
+- CommandDispatcher: the main interactor for dispatching Commands.

+- Query: a reading operation which is handled by a single handler.
+- QueryHandler: the handler for a specific Query.
+- QueryDispatcher: the main interactor for dispatching Queries.

+- Event: something that has happened which other operations can subscribe to.
+Can be handled by multiple EventHandlers.
+- EventHandler: the handler for a specific Event.
+- EventEmitter: the main interactor for emitting Events.

 Here is an example:

 ```java